 - Buddy system: Year 10 students get to know students from our Preparatory School to help them move up to secondary school.

-- Peer mentoring: Sixth Form students are trained to support and guide younger boys.
-They meet regularly but informally to discuss school life and this can be a valuable source of advice.
+- Peer mentoring: Sixth Form students are trained to support and guide younger students.
+They meet regularly but informally to discuss College life and this can be a valuable source of advice.